The dihedral rigidity conjecture for n-prisms: Bending construction of hypersurfaces

 Notice that Proposition \ref{prop.bending.construction} enables us to increase the dihedral of a Riemannian polyhedron, and at the same time do not decrease face mean curvature and the interior scalar curvature.
 Therefore the lower bound in condition \eqref{assumption.angle.between.side.faces} may, without loss of generality, be dropped.

-In Theorem 1.5 of \cite{Li2017polyhedron}, another condition, namely $\gamma_j\in (0,\pi/2]$ for $j=1,\cdots,k$, is assumed, in order to get the full dihedral rigidity statement.
-In the case that $P$ is a simplex, this condition is automatically true: consider all the four distances from a vertex of the simplex $P$ to its opposite face.
-Suppose $v$ is the vertex with the least distance among the four.
-Regarding $P$ a cone with vertex $v$, then its side faces (faces that contain $v$) meet the base face (the face that does not contain $v$) at dihedral angles in $(0,\pi/2)$.
-In particular, we conclude that the dihedral rigidity conjecture holds for all three dimensional simplices, without any extra conditions:

-\begin{theo} Let $P$ be a simplex in $\RR^3$, $g_0$ is the Euclidean metric on $P$.
+\begin{theo} Let $P$ be a simplex or a prism in $\RR^3$, $g_0$ is the Euclidean metric on $P$ satisfying \eqref{assumption.angle.non.obtuse}.
 Suppose $g$ a Riemannian metric on $P$, such that $R(g)\ge 0$ in the interior of $M$, each face of $M$ is weakly mean convex, and the dihedral angles of $(P,g)$ is everywhere not larger than the corresponding dihedral angle of $(P,g_0)$.
 Then up to a scaling, $(P,g)$ is isometric to $(P,g_0)$. \end{theo}